AE to honor astronaut Steve Nagel in major Talbot Lab instructional laboratory expansion

 The addition’s first floor will be used as laboratory space by Nuclear, Plasma, and Radiological Engineering, which shares Talbot Laboratory with AE.

-Construction on the addition is projected to start in Summer 2017 and be completed within a year’s time.
+Construction on the addition is projected to start in 2018 and be completed within a year’s time.